 More than 42 people over 55 years and older from Brisbane and the Sunshine Coast participated in this study throughout its several stages for over a year, starting early in 2011.

-This research was undertaken at the University of the Sunshine Coast by Dr Claudia Baldwin (Chief Investigator) and Caroline Osborne from the Regional and Urban Planning Program, and supported by a collaboration of four groups:
+This research was undertaken at the University of the Sunshine Coast by Dr Claudia Baldwin (Chief Investigator) and Caroline Osborne from the Regional and Urban Planning Program, and co-authored with Phil Smith from the design firm Deicke Richards.
+The research project was supported by a collaboration of four groups: